 West Texas Intermediate is the most popular futures contract traded on NYMEX with 170 million lots traded in 2010.
 Until recently WTI was considered the benchmark contract for the oil industry but in recent years the price for WTI has dropped even at times when oil supplies around the globe have been tight because WTI reflects the regional US storage and transportation dynamic rather than that of the rest of the world.

 WTI’s nearest rival, Brent Crude oil, a type of oil from the North Sea traded on ICE in London, has risen fast and has become the key contract the industry will look at when trying to assess what the global price should be.
 You will often see both Brent and WTI quoted as spread bets or CFD markets.
+We’ll explain how you can tell the difference between Brent and WTI?

 The quality of crude oil varies from field to field, it is classified depending on how much sulphur it contains and how light or heavy it is.
 Crude oil is not used in its original form but is refined into products such as gasoline and kerosene, a fuel for planes, and distillates such as diesel and heating oil used to either power buses, trains and machinery or to heat building and fire industrial boilers.